davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 cd "C:\path\to\the\script"

 # 2. Set the execution policy
-Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
+Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

 # 3. Run the script
 .\firewall.ps1